-Buffer Yard Required to be Provided by the Following: When Such Use is Abutting the Following: Minimum Width of Buffer Yard (in feet): Any newly developed or expanded industrial use or industrial storage or industrial loading area.
-Within 250 feet of an existing dwelling 10 Any newly developed or expanded industrial outdoor storage area.
-An arterial or collector street.
-10 Any use required to provide a buffer yard under another section of this Zoning Ordinance.
-10, unless stated otherwise
+Buffer Yard Required to be When Such Use is Abutting Minimum Width of Buffer

+Provided by the Following: the Following: Yard (in feet):

+Any newly developed or Within 250 feet of an 10

+expanded industrial use or existing dwelling

+industrial storage or

+industrial loading area.

+Any newly developed or An arterial or collector 10

+expanded industrial outdoor street.

+storage area.

+Any use required to provide 10, unless stated otherwise

+a buffer yard under another

+section of this Zoning

+Ordinance.